 - Dressing gown

 - Prom dress

 When it’s not a wedding with you wearing a bridal gown, the type of dress to be worn will depend on the invitation itself.
 For a charity event that says “black tie,” you’ll wear an evening gown versus a dress.

 An evening gown is lined, made of fine materials, and has intricate details on it while a dress is made from lighter, less expensive materials, and it’s normally not lined or covered with fancy details.
 A gown is not often a short outfit, either.
 Most gowns are formal wear, which requires that they flow to the floor.

 Wedding Dress versus Wedding Gown

 At a wedding, the type of event will also dictate what others will wear aside from the bride.
-If you’re the maid of honor or mother of the bride, you’ll pick a dress or gown depending on the formality or casualness of the ceremony.
+If you’re the maid of honor, one of the bridesmaids, or mother of the bride, you’ll pick a dress or gown depending on the formality or casualness of the ceremony.
 You wouldn’t wear a formal gown to a casual backyard wedding.

 Use The Right Wording